Product

 RELIABLE PROTECTION

-When using airbags to secure cargo, they may lose air due to minor damage or seepage as they get older and they also experience large variations in pressure due to changes in atmospheric pressure and temperature during a passage.
+When using airbags to secure cargo, they may lose air due to minor damage and they can also experience large variations in pressure due to changes in atmospheric conditions and temperature during a passage.

 Additionally, certain cargoes can compress during transit due to accelerations in pitch, roll and yaw, opening gaps between the cargo and leading to movement of the stow.
 In the most serious cases very valuable cargos may be completely ruined.